90-Day DEXA Check-In: Leaner, Stronger, Still Shipping Code

 ---|---|

-“You have to starve to see lose fat.” | Small deficit + adequate protein was enough to drop fat while gaining muscle. |
+“You have to starve to lose fat.” | A small deficit and adequate protein was enough to drop fat while gaining muscle.
+In fact, heavy dieting would have made me lose muscle too. |

 What’s Next?

 - Rucking — starting light and gradually adding load/time.
-I started too eager and my knees complained, so I’m dialing back my pace and weight.

 I’ll run another DEXA mid-August and report back.